Component-Odyssey/the-lifecycle-of-a-web-component-exercises/exercise-1/README.md

-# Exercise 1: Create a Template
+# Exercise 1: Add lifecycle methods to the carousel web component

-The purpose of this exercise to create the template that your web component will copy.
+The purpose of this exercise is to become more familiar with the most common web component lifecycle methods.

-It needs to retain the same DOM structure as each individual album cover

-The markup within the template should have no content.
-So you can remove the text content of the `h3` and `p` tags, as well as the values of the `src` and `alt` attributes.
-You can leave these as empty strings for now.

-Once this has been completed, the tests at the top of the page will pass and you can move on to exercise two.
+You'll need to implement functionality into the following functions:

+- `contructor()`
+- `connectedCallback()`
+- `static get observedAttributes()`
+- `attributeChangedCallback()`
+- `disconnectedCallback`

+The code is annotated to give some basic instructions about what you need to implement.

+## Note

+All of the behaviour outside of the lifecycle methods has already been implemented.
+So you don't need to worry about:
+- styling
+- DOM structure
+- wiring up the image scroll

+I've added a few unrealistic restrictions on the component for the sake of the exercise, so please don't use this component in your own libraries.

+Once you've implemented everything correctly, all the tests should pass.